jellyfish-dev/.github/profile/README.md

 **Q4: I am using the Jellyfish client SDK (iOS, Android, React, React Native).
 How does this change affect me?**

 The only change here is the namespace on the respective package manager, i.e., instead of @jellyfish-dev, it will be @fishjam-dev.

+**Q5: I am using Jellyfish docker image.
+How does this change affect me?**

+Old github container registry links will stop working.
+Instead of pulling from `ghcr.io/jellyfish-dev` , pull from `ghcr.io/fishjam-dev`. <br />
+For example: `docker pull ghcr.io/jellyfish-dev/jellyfish:0.5.0` -> `docker pull ghcr.io/fishjam-dev/jellyfish:0.5.0`. <br />
+Version 0.5.0 is the last version named `jellyfish`.
+Starting from version 0.6.0, docker image will be named `fishjam`.